Compare and RecycleSanta hat

 To do this, we surveyed parents across the UK, asking about everything from screen habits and digital milestones to how worried they really are about the impact of screens on their children’s physical and mental development.

-We also partnered with Olivia Hodges, a HCPC registered paediatric occupational therapist, who shares her expert advice throughout the report to help parents navigate their children’s relationships with technology.
+We also partnered with Olivia Hodges, an HCPC-registered paediatric occupational therapist, who shares her expert advice throughout the report to help parents navigate their children’s relationships with technology.

 Jump to: